 1. Have a Plan

 As with anything, having a plan is critical.
 When it comes to your training, starting out with a training plan can be a gamechanger.
 If you simply have a race in mind but don’t really have a training plan, you will be rudderless and unable to make your workouts progressive.
+Having a plan will allow you to not only dial-up the intensity or distance in a logical way, it will also give you some logical measure of if you are ahead or behind schedule at any given time.

 A good training plan will allow you to quickly know if you are in schedule or not in regard to your training intensity.
 In the case of triathlon, it can help you divide your time between all three sports in a balanced way.
+Because of the impact of weather — and life — we like training plans that focus on what you want to get done each week.
+Daily plans feel like overkill for us.
+What if it is pouring rain on the day that calls for a 25 mile bike ride, or what if your child is sick on the day that calls for an intense brick workout.
+Flexibility is important.

 Your plan should include a base period, an increase of intensity, a taper, race day, and then (importantly) an offseason.
 Von Collins’ triathlon training guide can be a good place to start.